nisha-rajeshh/hello_world/README.md

 # hello_world
 simple generated webapp for IE4200
-Explains the components of a simple neural network
+/Explains the components of a simple neural network